-- Embedded forms inherit your website's style sheet, so the form will look different in MailChimp than it does on your website.
+Embedded forms inherit your website's style sheet, so the form may look different in MailChimp than it does on your website.

 If your site uses SSL encryption, our embedded and pop-up forms will support it.

 This is an advanced feature and is recommended for users familiar with custom coding.
 Contact your developer, or hire a MailChimp Expert if you need assistance.